feyeandal/feye.website/data/blog/can-i-be-honest-about-ai-for-a-minute.md

 That feeling followed me into other parts of my work.
 In OpenStreetMap, the constraint has always been scale — how much you can process, validate, and act on before the window closes.
 AI _cannot_ solve that.
 But it changes what you can attempt.
 It shifts the edge of what feels feasible.
 I found myself trying things I wouldn't have tried before, not because I was more confident, but because the cost of being wrong had changed.
 Iteration got cheaper.
 The fear of wasting time on an idea that might not work got smaller.

 And somewhere in that process, the tool stopped feeling like a shortcut and started feeling like a collaborator — one that had no patience for vague instructions and no memory between sessions, but was, in its own strange way, deeply responsive to precision.
+True enough, it was called _Agentic AI_ for a reason.

 **But here is where I want to be careful.** Because it would be easy to write a blog post that sounds like I am just praising it, and that wouldn't be honest.